diversen/simple-php-github-api/README.md

 http://developer.github.com/

-I have not tested all calls, but all I have testet works - even PATCH, PUT, and DELETE.
+I have not tested all calls - but you shuold be able to use all.
+E.g. POST, or PATCH.